bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/database-activity.rst

       supported by the DB Step.
 The only query kind that is suitable for DB2 connections is ``Any Query``.
-For all other query kinds the *Query Definition* mask is currently not working correctly (e.g. query fields can not be edited / defined).
+For all other query kinds the *Query Definition* mask is currently not working correctly (e.g., query fields can not be edited / defined).

    There is also an ``IvySystemDatabase`` datasource which points to the current System Database.
 Normally you would prefer your own database